ITA Added Over Rs 1.69 Mln To National Exchequer During 2019 - UrduPoint

 ITA Added Over Rs 1.69 Mln To National Exchequer During 2019

-The ITA teams checked 3,471 PSVs to ensure the validity of route permit, route completion to facilitate the daily commuters to reach their respective destination without any hindrance, an official source in ITA told APP on Wednesday.
+The ITA teams checked 3,471 PSVs to ensure the validity of route permit, route completion to facilitate the daily commuters to reach their respective destination without any hindrance, an official source in ITA told APP.

 On the directions of Deputy Commissioner, Islamabad, Hamza Shafqat, he said, the Secretary ITA, Asadullah, along with MVE and Traffic Police, carried out inspection of public vehicles randomly on Kashmir Highway and Islamabad expressway.